yanchenglee98/tp/docs/UserGuide.md

 ### 7.2 Event related commands

-You can refer to the table below for a summary on the various commands to manage events.
+You can refer to the table below for a summary on the various commands for managing events.

 Action | Format, Examples
 --------|------------------